alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 * configure network interfaces carefully
 * set the hostname to be `invalid` (*verbatim*)
-* configure timezone and keyboards and disk layout as you see fit
+* configure timezone, keyboards, disk layout, and boot-loader as you see fit
   * we shall standardise timezone later
 * create an account for the sysadmin
   * there probably is not much benefit in encrypting your home directory on a server